Microsoft SenseCam: Projections

-Microsoft Research has contributed a device that will aid lifebloggers among several other potential users.
+Microsoft Research has contributed a device to aid lifebloggers among several potential users.
 SenseCam was first developed to help people with memory loss, but the camera is currently being tested to aid those with serious cognitive memory loss.
-The SenseCam produces images which are very similar to one's memory, particularly episodic memory, which is usually in the form of visual imagery.
+The SenseCam produces images very similar to one's memory, particularly episodic memory, which is usually in the form of visual imagery.
 By reviewing the day's filmstrip, patients with Alzheimer's, amnesia, and other memory impairments found it much easier to retrieve lost memories.

 Microsoft Research has also tested internal audio level detection and audio recording for the SenseCam, although there are no plans to build these into the research prototypes at the moment.
-The research team is also exploring the potential of including sensors that will monitor the wearer's heart-rate, body temperature, and other physiological changes along with an electrocardiogram recorder when capturing pictures.
+The research team is also exploring the potential of including sensors that will monitor the wearer's heart rate, body temperature, and other physiological changes, along with an electrocardiogram recorder when capturing pictures.

-Other possible applications include using the camera's records for ethnographic studies in social phenomena, monitoring food intake, and assessing an environment's accessibility for people with disabilities.
+Other possible applications include using the camera's records for ethnographic studies of social phenomena, monitoring food intake, and assessing an environment's accessibility for people with disabilities.